 The IU233N2-Z and IU233N5-Z will help to further reduce the size and weight of mobile devices such as head-mounted displays and smart watches, and to develop new markets such as IoT and drones.

-*1. In-house investigation as of November 2016 (lens modules with 1M or more pixels)
+*1. As of November 2016 (based on Sony's research, lens modules with 1M or more pixels)

 *2. Not including the flexible printed circuit board.

 The IU233N2-Z and IU233N5-Z realize the world's smallest size by combining the world's smallest*3 laminated-type diagonal 1.72 mm (Type 1/10.49) approx. 1.06M-effective pixel CMOS image sensor, a lens with a head size of 2.6 mm (W) × 2.6 mm (D) × 1.45 mm (H), and lens-mount technology cultivated though the development of lens modules for mobile applications.

 To secure compactness in consideration of assembly into products, the number of connector pins has been reduced to 20, and the width of the flexible printed circuit board and connector has been narrowed to 3.3 mm.

 The head part alone weighs just 0.02 g and the weight including the flexible printed circuit board is 0.1 g or less, making this module ideal for small and lightweight mobile products.

 *3. As of November 2016 (based on Sony's research, CMOS image sensors with 1M pixel)

 The IU233N2-Z and IU233N5-Z have a low power consumption mode that realizes remarkably low power consumption, especially when using a low frame rate.

 Power consumption during all-pixel output (1M-pixel) is approximately 55 mW at 60 frame/s, approximately 22 mW at 15 frame/s, and approximately 8 mW at 3 frame/s.